wilsonmar/wilsonmar.github.io/_posts/2017-03-17-white-noise.md

 {% include l18n.html %}
 {% include _toc.html %}

-Save the money it takes to fly to Paris, Brazil, and Texas to hear what ambient sounds like in coffee shops there, at <a target="_blank" href="https://coffitivity.com/">coffitivity.com</a>.
-I have it in my bookmarks.
+Save the time and money for a flight to be at a Paris bistro, Brazillian coffee house, or Texas Teahouse.
+For $9, you can to hear the ambient sounds there, at <a target="_blank" href="https://coffitivity.com/">coffitivity.com</a>.
+I have it bookmarked.
 But its functionality is also in an <a target="_blank" href="https://siwalik.in/coffitivityOffline/">offline iOS app</a>.

 <a target="_blank" href="https://rainymood.com/">
 https://rainymood.com</a> is simple.
 You hear a <strong>rain shower with distant thunder</strong> immediately upon entering the site.